JCulpepper88/SaveTheKitty/README.md

 The monster moves in a random direction every half second.

-The user begins with 2 lives.
-After completing all the levels, you return to level 1, but the monster doubles in speed, and the user gains a life.
+The user begins with 3 lives.
+After completing all the levels, it resets to level 1, but the monster doubles in speed, and the user gains a life.

 ## Issues